lostflux/content/content/musings/ghost-town.md

 ---
 title: ghost town
-description: a haiku about human relationships
+description: |
-category: musings
+  Human relationships are complicated, and so are the things we do to maintain them.
 date: 2023-08-04 23:00:00
 ---